bids-standard/bids-website/docs/blog/posts/2024-01-11-steering_group_minutes.md

         developed in 2.0 features would help ?

 -   Revisiting how BIDS is defined beyond MRI may be a path to improving adoption within the neuroscience community.
-I.e. BIDS started with MRI and some of the BIDS spec might be more complicated than could have been if we had focused on all modalities from the start.
+Meaning BIDS started with MRI and some of the BIDS spec might be more complicated than could have been if we had focused on all modalities from the start.